neilpa/vim-uniliteral/README.md

 ## vim-uniliteral

-Vim `:Uniliteral` command to replace Unicode escape sequences with literal equivalent(s)
+`:Uniliteral` command to replace Unicode escape sequences with literal equivalent(s)

 Inspired by [this stackexchange answer](Answer)